opencart/opencart/tests/readme.md

 * Change directory to /tests/phpunit/ folder
 * Type in the command line: composer update (this will create you a vendor folder and download all dependencies)
 * Composer will now pull in all of the required externals/dependencies
-* run: vendor\bin\phpunit --bootstrap bootstrap.php opencart\admin to run tests in admin folder
+* run: vendor\bin\phpunit --bootstrap bootstrap-dist.php opencart\admin to run tests in admin folder
-* run: vendor\bin\phpunit --bootstrap bootstrap.php opencart\catalog to run tests in catalog folder
+* run: vendor\bin\phpunit --bootstrap bootstrap-dist.php opencart\catalog to run tests in catalog folder
-* run: vendor\bin\phpunit --bootstrap bootstrap.php opencart\system to run tests in system folder
+* run: vendor\bin\phpunit --bootstrap bootstrap-dist.php opencart\system to run tests in system folder

 ## Selenium instructions